Community Colleges Vital for Educating Future Workforce

 Much more than simply a place to house equipment, our team envisioned this space as a “lab” that provides a place for students to learn, grow, and be challenged as they develop the skills needed by future employers, securing careers that contribute to the vitality of the region’s economy and community.
 The Center for Advanced Manufacturing & Automation is a bridge between Ivy Tech and surrounding industry, increasing visibility of the campus as well as making visible to students their future careers.

-“With the completion of the Center…we’re pursuing our dream of transforming our region from being one of the largest manufacturing hubs in the state into being the largest manufacturing hub in the country,” said David K. Balkin, Chancellor, Ivy Tech Community College South Bend - Elkhart
+“With the completion of the Center…we’re pursuing our dream of transforming our region from being one of the largest manufacturing hubs in the state into being the largest manufacturing hub in the country,” said David K. Balkin, Former Chancellor, Ivy Tech Community College South Bend - Elkhart

 A Consolidated Campus for Collaboration

-Buying the former retail building gives the college future flexibility to grow in the much larger footprint – a consolidated, 50,000-square-foot campus facility – and provides opportunities for operational efficiencies and partnerships with Grand Valley State University’s Meijer campus.
+Buying the former retail building gives the college future flexibility to grow in the much larger footprint – a consolidated, 52,000-square-foot campus facility – and provides opportunities for operational efficiencies and partnerships with Grand Valley State University’s Meijer campus.
 A consolidated campus establishes a strong community presence, truly embedding the college – and education – in a community.

-“This allows us to better serve our students, industry partners and gives people in the community a visible, centrally located place to connect with our college in a thriving area,” said GRCC President Bill Pink.
+“This allows us to better serve our students, industry partners and gives people in the community a visible, centrally located place to connect with our college in a thriving area,” said GRCC Former President Bill Pink.

 Interactive Automotive Technology Classrooms

 The automotive program at Ivy Tech Community College’s Indianapolis campus, with the support of industry partners, is designed to be interactive and relevant to current and future industry demands.
 The program incorporates industry supported and recognized certifications as well as highly qualified instructors who are creating interactive student learning experiences.
-Due to an increase in available jobs and demand for graduates of Ivy Tech’s Automotive Technology program, the college is building a new Automotive Technology Training Center.
+Due to an increase in available jobs and demand for graduates of Ivy Tech’s Automotive Technology program, the college built a new Automotive Technology Training Center.